 AIA Seattle is the 5th largest urban component of the American Institute of Architects, with members throughout the Puget Sound area.
+We serve the 10 counties of: Clallam, Chelan, Island, Jefferson, King, Kitsap, San Juan, Skagit, Snohomish, and Whatcom through our chapter and NW Washington Section.
 AIA Seattle is one of four Washington components affiliated with AIA Washington Council, and the AIA Northwest & Pacific Region.

-In 2011, AIA Seattle founded Design in Public, a 501(c)(3) nonprofit, to celebrate all the ways that design makes life better for Seattle.
+In 2011, AIA Seattle founded Design in Public + Seattle Design Festival, a 501(c)(3) nonprofit, to celebrate all the ways that design makes life better for Seattle.

-In 2015, AIA Seattle partnered with Seattle Architecture Foundation, Design in Public, and AIA Washington Council to create the Center for Architecture & Design.
+In 2015, AIA Seattle partnered with Seattle Architecture Foundation, Design in Public (Seattle Design Festival), and AIA Washington Council to create the Center for Architecture & Design.
 The Center is Seattle’s premier public space for exhibits, programs, and conversations that explore design’s role in shaping cities.
 More info at cfadseattle.org.

-We acknowledge that the Center is on unceded lands of various nations of Coast Salish peoples, most locally the federally-unacknowledged Duwamish, who still live and produce on this land.
+We acknowledge that the Center is on unceded lands of various nations of Coast Salish peoples, most specifically in our office, the federally-unacknowledged Duwamish, who still live and produce on this land.
 As an organization focused on creating and sustaining a better built environment, and a culture of design that fosters equitable, resilient, and thriving communities, we recognize that we are guests on this land, and are seeking to become better stewards.

 For information about AIA Seattle’s organizational goals check out our new mission, vision and strategic plan.